 Here are some examples of the type of data you'll find on a Carfax report:

-You can discover if the car has a junk, flood, branded title or salvage title, or if it's ever been used as part of a commercial fleet.
+You can discover if the car has a junk, flood, or salvage title from the DMV or if it's ever been used as part of a commercial fleet.
 This provides insight into how the vehicle was used (and possibly abused), which helps to shed light on what you can expect from it in the future.
-After all, even if there's no structural damage, it's wise to learn about any wear and tear that may have taken its toll on the vehicle's many components.
+After all, even if there's no structural damage or it was only involved in a minor accident, it's wise to learn about any wear and tear that may have taken its toll on the vehicle's many components.

 Carfax also provides TIMA (Truth in Mileage Act)-certified odometer readings.
 This information lets you proceed with confidence, knowing that the odometer hasn't been fraudulently adjusted.